jaygala25/Group-Chat-Application/README.md

 5. On Client side, there is a requirement of 2 separate threads for reading and writing (sending) messages as both processes can't be completed using a single thread.

-6. As soon as a client signs out, its corresponding server thread is removed from the vector and all the active streams and socket of client and corresponding server thread are closed, also all respective threads stops.
+6. As soon as a client signs out (closes the window), its corresponding server thread is removed from the vector and all the active streams and socket of client and corresponding server thread are closed, also all respective threads stops.

 ## Example